AppDaemon APIs

 >>> self.my_entity.add(state="off", attributes={"friendly_name": "Living Room Light"})

-Calls an entity supported Service within AppDaemon.
+Calls an entity supported service within AppDaemon.

 This function can call only services that are tied to the entity, and provide any required parameters.